 4.5.
 Acknowledgement of Sources

-Reviewers should identify relevant published work that has not been cited by the authors.
-A reviewer should be alert to potential ethical issues in the paper and should bring these to the attention of the editor, including any substantial similarity or overlap between the manuscript under consideration and any other published paper of which the reviewer has personal knowledge.
+Reviewers should identify relevant published work that the authors have not cited.
+A reviewer should be alert to potential ethical issues in the paper and should bring these to the editor's attention, including any substantial similarity or overlap between the manuscript under consideration and any other published paper of which the reviewer has personal knowledge.
 Any statement that an observation, derivation, or argument had been previously reported should be accompanied by the relevant citation.

 4.6.
 Disclosure and Conflict of Interest

 4.6.1.
-Unpublished materials disclosed in a submitted manuscript must not be used in a reviewer’s research without the express written consent of the author.
+Unpublished materials disclosed in a submitted manuscript must not be used in a reviewer's research without the author's express written consent.
 Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.

 4.6.2.
-Reviewers should not consider manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the papers.
+Reviewers should not consider manuscripts with conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the papers.

 5. Duties of Authors